 Field Rifle & 3-Positional is a rifle discipline that aims to improve hunting marksmanship under rifle range conditions, while teaching shooters the capabilities and limitations of their equipment.
-Field Rifle uses rimfire and centrefire rifles and is designed around the four most used field shooting positions of rapid fire, standing, standing post rest and sitting/kneeling post rest over various distances, while 3-Positional uses the same rifles as Field Rifle, but is a slow-fire event that uses the prone, standing and sitting/kneeling positions.
+Field Rifle is designed around the four most used field shooting positions of rapid fire, standing, standing post rest and sitting/ kneeling post rest over various distances, while 3-Positional uses the same rifles as Field Rifle, but is a slow-fire event that uses the prone, standing and sitting/ kneeling positions.

-www.ssaa.org.au/fieldrifle3p
+ssaa.org.au/fieldrifle3p